AaronCrisologo/Class-Compass-Your-University-Companion-App-/README.md

 **Design Complexity:**
 Balancing aesthetics with functionality is crucial.

-## ***Sustainable Development Goals 13 Climate Action:***
+## ***Climate Action Commitment:***
-WeatherWise contributes by providing accurate weather information to users.
-By helping individuals make informed decisions related to climate variability, extreme weather events, and safety precautions, the app indirectly supports climate resilience.
-Additionally, WeatherWise can raise awareness about climate-related challenges and encourage sustainable practices.
+Aligned with Sustainable Development Goal 13, WeatherWise plays a pivotal role in fostering climate awareness and resilience.
+By equipping users with precise weather data, the app facilitates informed decision-making in the face of climate variability and extreme weather events.
+Moreover, WeatherWise serves as a platform to promote sustainable living practices and heighten consciousness about climate change challenges.

 ## ***Technologies***
-• Flutter
+• Flutter: The choice of Flutter as the development framework underscores WeatherWise’s dedication to cross-platform compatibility and performance.

-• Dart Programming Language
+• Dart Programming Language: Dart’s versatility and efficiency are instrumental in powering the app’s dynamic features and user interface.

-• Open Weather Map API
+• Open Weather Map API: This API is the cornerstone of WeatherWise’s data accuracy, providing a reliable source for weather information.

 ## ***References***